 - 2 and 3: Writing the first draft

 Over the last twenty years, I’ve talked to several ghostwriters and have noticed that not everyone follows the same procedure.
 Some will interview exclusively over the phone, while others prefer to receive the bulk of the information in writing.
 Some ghostwriters will submit the first draft of the manuscript to the author only after it is complete, while other ghosts submit sections as they write.

-In addition, I often hire an outside editor, as I wish to have an objective set of eyes review each manuscript I write.
+When the first draft is completed, find out what the ghostwriter’s editing process entails.
+For instance, I often hire an outside editor, as I wish to have an objective set of eyes review each manuscript I write.
 Many ghostwriters don’t include this in their bid.

 Tip #2: Don’t rush the ghostwriting process

 When working with a ghostwriter, if you rush the project, you’ll wind up with a rushed book that will be subpar.

 Having said that, it’s important to hold your ghostwriter to the agreed-upon contract, which should clearly state the exact timeframe for each milestone.
 However, if she comes to you and asks for more time because she needs to do more research or add new segments, it’s a good idea to allow her the time she needs to complete your book.

 I usually ask my clients for one year to eighteen months to complete a book.
 This gives me time to do the proper research, create an outline, write a first draft, edit, hire an outside editor, and review the clients’ notes about the final draft.

 Sometimes a client requests that I complete their book in a shorter time period.
 If I can accommodate the author, I will; but I’ll also be honest if I can’t.
 There are times when I’m fully booked months in advance and can’t start his or her project right away.
 I’ll never sign a contract when I know I can’t make the target dates.
 I prefer to deliver ahead of schedule.